HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Evaluations

 \subsection{Application 1: Learned Representation Analysis}

 Exploring the model's learned representations is a key aspect of understanding its behavior.
 Performing comparative analysis across layers helps understand what layers induce disentanglement of class representations.
-For example, using different distance metrics yields different insights (\cref{fig:distance_metric_comparison}).
-The decision boundaries and class separability are much more prominent in later layers of networks in comparison to earlier layers.
-We can see that by comparing layers 10 and 11 (\cref{fig:sankey_layer_10_example,fig:sankey_layer_11_example}, respectively).
-In this case, the class separability is much more prominent in layer 11 (\cref{fig:sankey_layer_11_example}).
-Similarly, the clustering is more pronounced in later layers than in the earliest layers (\cref{fig:hmd_euclidean0,fig:hmd_euclidean11}).
-Additional results are shown in the Appendix.
+Using a class-balanced subset of 200 CIFAR-10 test images (20 per class, drawn uniformly at random with a fixed seed for reproducibility), we compare ViT-B/16 encoder layers 9 and 11 to illustrate how representation quality evolves with depth (\cref{fig:learned_rep_comparison}).

+In an early layer (layer 9) of ViT, the \vcflow{cluster flow diagram} (\cref{fig:sankey_layer_9}) shows no clustering after filtration, indicating that the activation space provides little to no cluster separation at this layer.
+In contrast, layer 11 exhibits markedly clearer organisation.
+The \vcflow{cluster flow diagram} (\cref{fig:sankey_layer_11}) reveals several cluster formations with class separability, and individual class flows remain coherent across multiple filtration stages, demonstrating that the final encoder layers produce separable activation spaces where inter-class separation substantially exceeds intra-class variation.
+The \vblob{blob graph} (\cref{fig:blob_layer_11}) shows that the classes form compact clusters with visible separation.